 Inflammation is often indicated by the presence of its four calling card symptoms: redness, swelling, heat, and pain.

-Inflammation is also an essential function in the immune response, it aids in fighting off infection and helps to build long-term adaptive immunity towards some pathogens.
-While having a healthy inflammatory response to infection is beneficial, having inflammation that is chronic can lead to a host of health problems that in some cases compound and can contribute to many debilitating illnesses.
+But it's not all bad, inflammation is also an essential function of your immune response, it aids in fighting off infection and helps to build long-term immunity towards some bacteria and viruses.
+While having a healthy inflammatory response to infection is beneficial, having inflammation that is chronic and persistent can lead to a host of health problems that can lead to and contribute to many debilitating illnesses.

 Inflammation And The Immune System